czq142857/IM-NET/README.md

 Our code has been tested with Python 3.5, TensorFlow 1.8.0, CUDA 9.1 and cuDNN 7.0 on Ubuntu 16.04 and Windows 10.

-## Datasets and Pre-trained weights
+## Datasets and pre-trained weights
 The original voxel models are from [HSP](https://github.com/chaene/hsp).

 The rendered views are from [3D-R2N2](https://github.com/chrischoy/3D-R2N2).